 Sadly, the current guidance says that no overnight visits are possible.
 We are keen to re-launch visits once this has changed.

-recommending that all students and staff wear face coverings when moving around site, although not in lessons.
-Please can you ensure your child is equipped with a face covering for school (as you would if they were going to the shops).
+Please can you ensure your child is equipped with a face covering for school (as you would if they were going to the shops) as these are to be worn whilst moving around the school site.
 If there is a medical reason why a face covering cannot be worn please inform your child’s Head of House or Pastoral Manager.

 Bubble Areas and One Way System

-We would be grateful if you could avoid using cash to purchase items like food and ties as possible.
-Please use Wise Pay to top up accounts if your child has school lunches.
+Please use ParentMail to top up accounts if your child has school lunches.
 We also have a card reader in reception should you need to purchase ties.